brylevkirill/notes/Reinforcement Learning.md

 ---
 ### contextual bandits

-  reinforcement learning problem with next state chosen at random independently of chosen action
+  reinforcement learning problem with next state not depending on earlier actions

 ----